Carbon Border Adjustment Mechanism (CBAM)

 Starting from 1 October 2023 designated imported goods from outside the European Union (EU) will fall under new EU regulations: the Carbon Border Adjustment Mechanism (CBAM).
 Referred to as CBAM goods.
 CBAM will be gradually implemented.
 From 1 October 2023, you will need to report on these goods, and from 1 January 2026, there will be a registration and payment obligation.
 This page provides you with more information on this matter.

 What is CBAM?

 CBAM is a price adjustment applied to imports into the EU for designated goods based on their CO2 emissions in the production process outside the EU.
-In Annex I of Regulation (EU) 2023/956, you can find the list of goods covered by CBAM (CBAM goods).
-You can access this list by searching 'CBAM' on eur-lex.europa.eu/.
+The aim of CBAM is to prevent the risk of carbon leakage.
+Also, by encouraging the reduction of emissions by operators in third countries (countries outside the EU), global carbon emissions should be reduced.

 What changes from 1 October 2023?

 From 1 October 2023, the reporting requirement for CBAM goods will apply.
 Within a month of the end of each quarter, you as an importer must submit a report to the European Commission (EC).
 This on both the amount of CBAM goods you have imported and the amount of CO2 emitted in the production of those goods.
 This means that you must submit the 1st report by 31 January 2024 at the latest.
 The national competent authority, the Dutch Emissions Authority (Nederlandse Emissieautoriteit), together with the EC, carries out monitoring and can enforce if you do not meet the obligations.

 On 17 August 2023, the EC published the implementing regulation for the CBAM transition period.
 In the annexes to this implementing regulation, you will find the requirements that the quarterly reporting must meet and how you must report CO2 emissions released during production.